BITSS/WorldBankApril2016/3-MarkdocDemo/README.md

 	4. Have Stata code and output where you want *neither* in the final paper.
 	5. Write a paragraph that's just the paper.
 	6. Generate a figure in Stata and include it in the paper.
 	7. OPTIONAL: Run a regression, format the output with outreg2 or estout, and include it in the paper.
-(I'm not even sure this is possible.
-It's easy with R Markdown and Knitr.
-Check out the tbl command in weaver.)
+(This is easiest with LaTeX or HTML--include/input the .tex file created by estout.
+Also check out the tbl command in weaver.)
 	8. OPTIONAL: Include a citation.
 (See instructions [here](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).)